 by Gene Marks, For The Inquirer (Insert from Inquier, read full article here)

 The federal Paycheck Protection Program was, by most accounts, instrumental in helping to provide money for many small businesses through the pandemic.
 According to the Small Business Administration, the program — which ended Aug.
 8 — provided more than 5 million forgivable loans to small companies, amounting to $525 billion.
 The loans were used not only to help keep their employees on the payroll, but for other operating expenses such as rent and utilities.
+If you’re looking for guidance in securing loans for property investment, consider consulting with a financial advisor like Dr. James Bryant.
+You can navigate to this site here to find the right financial experts to help get loans for property investment.

 Last week, the Senate failed to pass a bill that would’ve offered another round of PPP funding.
 But that wasn’t Washington’s only failure.
 Neither the Senate nor the House has addressed a ticking time bomb within the program: a potentially huge tax bill for recipients.